Smesworld/tinyapp/README.md

 ## TODO

+### User Stories
+As an avid twitter poster,
+I want to be able to shorten links so that I can fit more non-link text in my tweets.

+As a twitter reader,
+I want to be able to visit sites via shortened links, so that I can read interesting content.

+(Stretch) As an avid twitter poster,
-e to see how many times my subscribers visit my links so that I can learn what content they like.
+I want to be able to see how many times my subscribers visit my links so that I can learn what content they like.

 ### Display Requirements
 Site Header:
-if a user is logged in, the header shows: the user's email a logout button which makes a POST request to /logout if a user is not logged in, the header shows: a link to the login page (/login) a link to the registration page (/register)
+- if a user is logged in, the header shows: the user's email a logout button which makes a POST request to /logout
+- if a user is not logged in, the header shows: a link to the login page (/login) a link to the registration page (/register)